butter-network/butter/docs/pres/pres.md

 Butter is a networking stack and framework for building decentralised applications (dapps).

 Note:
-What does that mean?...
+- What does that mean?...
-What makes it a framework is because it is composed of a collection of modular packages that you can piece together to handle the networking behaviour of your application You simply define your overlay network (or use the default one) and describe the processing you want the nodes of your application to do, the rest is handled by the framework
+  - What makes it a framework - composed of a collection of modular packages that can be pieced together to handle the networking behaviour of your application
+  - As a user, you define your overlay network (or use the default one) and describe the processing you want the nodes of your application to do, the rest is handled by the framework

 ---
 ![](distributedSystemsTaxonomy.png)

 Note:
-In the taxonomy of distributed systems, it lies here...
-Why unstructured p2p?...
+- In the taxonomy of distributed systems, it lies here...
+- Why unstructured p2p?...
 We'll see when we get to the persistent storage overlay design...

 ---
 ### Motivations